-Effects in this alternative would be the similar to Alternative B as range improvements would still be constructed.
-However, both positive and negative effects from grazing would be less thank under Alternative B and between the effects of Alternatives A and D as suspended AUMs would be fully removed from the permit and no NR use would be authorized in any year.
+Effects in this alternative would be the similar to Alternative B as some range developments would still be constructed.
+As only three wells would be constructed, only one of which would be immediately adjacent to WSA, tangential effects of developments would be less than under Alternative B. However, as livestock distribution would be less, there would be less benefit to naturalness and fire risk under this alternative.
+The road would not be constructed under this alternative, however, as the proposed road is outside of WSAs and Lands with Wilderness Character, this would not have an impact.
+Both positive and negative effects from grazing would be less than under Alternative B and between the effects of Alternatives A and D as suspended AUMs would be fully removed from the permit and no NR use would be authorized in any year.

 Under this alternative, livestock grazing, and associated operations, would no longer occur within the wilderness, WSAs, or LWC; therefore, there would be positive effects to solitude due to fewer visitor interactions with livestock managers.
-In addition, over time naturalness would improve at range improvement sites as the range improvements would no longer be maintained unless needed for other resources.
+In addition, over time naturalness would improve at range improvement sites as the range developments would no longer be maintained unless needed for other resources.
 This impact would be limited in a large portion of the allotment since most developments are also used by wild horses, which would remain in the allotment.
 Ecological processes would be affected primarily by the forces of nature outside of the HMA.
 In these areas, livestock trails or areas where livestock have concentrated would become less visible over time as vegetative cover replaced bare mineral soil.
 This would protect and enhance naturalness.
 However, within the HMA these effects would not likely be seen as horses would continue to use trails and congregation areas year-round.
 Since grazing is considered a grandfathered use, the removal of grazing would not increase the ability of this area to be considered wilderness above any of the other alternatives.
 Without grazing by livestock in this area, the risk of a catastrophic wildfire due to fine fuel accumulation would be increased, and the accumulation of fine fuels may result in the increased mortality of desirable perennial species.
 These would occur mostly on the west side of the East Steens Road outside the HMA; within the HMA there would still be some fuel accumulation, however, there would be less since horses would continue to graze some vegetation.
 Wildfires in the area would have a negative impact on naturalness and opportunities for primitive and unconfined opportunities for recreation.

-3.7 Transportation and Roads
+3.8 Transportation and Roads

-Currently within the allotment there are 182.1 miles of existing roads plus 44.8 miles of open ways (Appendix A2: Land Status Map).
+Currently within the allotment there are 182.1 miles of existing roads plus 44.8 miles of open ways (Appendix B: Map 2 - Land Status and Special Management Areas).
 Roads within the allotment are currently able to be maintained, have maintenance intensities assigned, and are either outside of WSAs, border WSAs, or are cherry stems, where they go into a WSA but do not completely cross it and are not considered within the WSA.
 Ways are roads that are currently within WSAs and are not able to be maintained except by the passage of vehicles.